Vinod Tawde: Political career

 Vinod Tawde elected as Member of Legislative assembly of Maharashtra from Borivali assembly constituency.
 He was sworn in as a minister of school education and sports, higher and technical education, medical education, Marathi Bhasha and cultural affairs at an extravagant ceremony at the Wankhede Stadium in Mumbai on 31 October 2014.

+Tawde was elected unopposed to the Rajya Sabha from Maharashtra in 2026.

 Initiatives taken

 2011

 Vinod Tawde consistently supported mill workers who raised their housing concerns; he assured them a fair and just resolution.
 Vinod Tawde resolved the issue of overdue insurance premium of 45,000 in the police department.

 2012

 Vinod Tawde demanded an early completion of memorial of Chhatrapati Shivaji Maharaj in the Arabian Sea which was long pending and was first proposed in 1980.
 He demanded a tweak in law to bring Shivaji Park out of the silence zone stating that the park has a rich political history and prohibiting public rallies out there was not a good precedent.
 Between 1999 and 2003, there took a preferential allotment of over 20 hectares of MHADA land spread over 67 plots in Mumbai at throwaway prices to politicians or their trusts by a state sub-committee comprising a handful of Congress and NCP ministers.
 In 2012, Vinod Tawde asked the chief minister, Prithviraj Chavan to take back those plots where there was nothing built until then.
 In the interest of creating employment and self-employment opportunities for SC youth, he urged that MIDC should allot plots to organisations like DICCI on priority basis.
 Vinod Tawde ensured that the Koli brethren was given priority at the time when the municipal markets was being redeveloped.
 In their difficult times, Vinod tawde stood by the Konkan mango farmers.
 He urged that they should be compensated for crop loss; however the government did consider his proposal.
 Vinod Tawde exposed the fact that investigation in the case of murder of journalist J Dey was on a wrong track and Jigna Vora has been purposefully implicated in the case.